Animated Movies To Watch When You're Bored or Having A Bad Day

 Up is one of those downright adorable animated movies of Disney that quite frankly is different from their most movies.
-A seventy-eight-year-old man takes an adventure after the demise of his wife and as life gets monotonous.
+A seventy-eight-year-old man takes an adventure after the demise of his wife when everything gets monotonous.
 He unintentionally takes his neighborhood scout along.
-The two make an adorable and funny pair that adds to the story of Up.
+The two make a lovable and funny pair.

 1. L'illusionniste/ The Illusionist

 A beautiful French-Scottish animation encompassing a magician that finds himself out of work and demand as new age performers take center stage.
 He then moves to Scotland where he meets a young girl that is thoroughly amused by his tricks.
 Never having left home, she decides to leave with the magician that changes both their lives.

 A true Studio Ghibli gem, spirited away is about a girl that moves to the suburb with her family where Gods and witches reside.
 On wandering, the family stumbles upon food and after a few minutes of eating, the parents start turning into pigs.
 The girl frantically runs around for help only to get deeper into a world of spirits.
 An adventurous classic.
 It won the Academy award for best animated movie

 3. My Neighbor Totoro